 The municipality has an adopted policy in relation to this programme, it was submitted to council for adoption with programs and projects and submitted to NDPW.
 All projects registered in the business plan are successfully implemented.
 The municipality receives funding for EPWP stipend and a number of EPWP projects are initiated within the municipality that create a number of jobs, this include Waste management, Greening, cleaning of all municipal facilities including community halls and sportfields.
-For 2019/20 Ubuhlebezwe Municipality has been allocated a grant of R 1 590 000.
+For 2018/19 Ubuhlebezwe Municipality has been allocated a grant of R 1 590 000.
 In the 2017/18 financial year, funding of R 1 000 000.00 was received and jobs were created as follows:

 NATURE OF JOBS NUMBER OF JOBS CREATED

-Waste management, greening, and cleaning of 57
+Waste management, greening, cleaning halls and 173

-Community halls, maintenance.
+Sportsfields, roads maintainance.